YTL528/Numerical-model-of-reactive-transport/README.md

 # Numerical-model-of-reactive-transport
+**To-dolist (before Dec 8)**

+1. Fix the bugs in Crank-Nicolson.ipynb.
+2. Make three .ipynb files into functions and move them into src/.
+3. Add tests.

 **Objective**

 In environmental engineering, there is a need to characterize contaminant transport in groundwater over space and time.
 Crank-Nicolson is a second-order finite difference method of solving partial differential equations, which can be applied to advection-diffusion equations to model movement and change in concentration of a contaminant.
 This can be used to determine the rate of travel of contaminants, as well as the concentration at a specific location over time.
 The objective of this project is to create a numerical model of reactive transport using the Crank-Nicolson method applied to advection-diffusion equations and compare the results with analytical solutions and (potentially) other numerical methods.